-Where to begin: add your student(s) to the course
+Where to begin: add your students to the course

 Log in to JourneyHomeschoolAcademy.com.
-From the parent dashboard...
+From the dashboard...

 - 1. Click on "Student Management." - 2.
 You will see how many licenses (students) you have available.
-For each student, enter their first name, last name, and email address, and then click the "Add" button. - 3.
+For each student, enter their first name, last name, and email address, then click the "Add" button. - 3.
 A temporary password will be sent to the email address you assign to each student.
-Using their email and password, each student will be able to log into their own course dashboard.
-You, the parent, will be able to follow their progress through the parent dashboard. - 4.
-After registering all of your students, click the button that says, "Click here once you've added all your students below."
+Using their email and password, each student will be able to log into their own course dashboard. - 4.
+If you have more students join your class, simply contact us via email at info@journeyhomeschoolacademy.com, and we can invoice you for additional students.

-FAQ: Does my student need their own email address?
+FAQ: Do my students need their own email address?

 The student login must use a unique email address.
-However, if you'd prefer for your student not to have an email address, there are a few alternatives.
+However, if you have parents who prefer their student not to have an email address, here are a few alternatives.

-- 1) If you have a gmail address, you can add a qualifier to your email address.
-For instance, if your email address is parent@gmail.com you can place a plus sign (+) after the first part of your email address like this: - parent+PhysicsStudent@gmail.com (you can use whatever you'd like after the +).
+- 1) You may use a parent email address. - 2) If parents use a gmail address, you can add a qualifier to your email address.
+For instance, if the email address is parent@gmail.com you can place a plus sign (+) after the first part of your email address like this: parent+PhysicsStudent@gmail.com (you can use whatever you'd like after the +).
 Our system will view this as a unique email address, however all emails will still go to your inbox.
-It's a pretty handy feature gmail has. - 2) If you do not have a gmail account, another option you have is to open a new free email address but have all emails forwarded to your inbox so you and your student do not have to maintain another email account.
+It's a pretty handy feature gmail has. - Parents may open a new, free email account and have emails forwarded to their main account if they prefer.